carl1984r/rails_portfolio_project/spec.md

     Business
       - validates :name, presence: true
       - validates :address, presence: true, uniqueness: true

+    Review
+      - Validates presence of experience, location and value.
+AR validation was not used, validations within the controller were used to simplify error messages and styling.

 - [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)